 To see the evolution of the vortex trail from zero velocity until the flow is fully developed, click the Animation button on the Plot toolbar on the left-hand side of the user interface.
 Notice that the time scale of the movie changes after 3.5 seconds.

-You can also investigate the forces on the tube as a function of time by assigning the surface integral to a so-called integration-coupling variable:
+You can also investigate the forces on the tube as a function of time using the reaction force operator and the Boundary Integration dialog box: